Tony58321/Statify/statify-react/Tests.md

 ### Test steps:
 1. Select the “Log in with Spotify” button on the landing page.
 2. If it is the users first time logging:
-  a.
-Enter your spotify username and password into the login field.
+3. Enter your spotify username and password into the login field.
-  b.
-Press log in.
+4. Press log in.
-3. This will take them to a terms and conditions page where they will select agree (this is where they will be originally directed if they have logged in before).
+5. This will take them to a terms and conditions page where they will select agree (this is where they will be originally directed if they have logged in before).
-4. Observe the home page where your username and profile should be displayed, along with a link to your spotify account.
+6. Observe the home page where your username and profile should be displayed, along with a link to your spotify account.
 ### Expected result:
 The users will see their correct profile photo and username on the home page upon logging in.